-Gui ding Questions Ideas to Consider Scenario 1 - All Students in Physical Buildings 5. throughout the school year?
-What guidance would need to be provided to instructional staff on how to use the updated materials? to the unit scope and sequence to account for in-person versus independent learning and work assignments).
+Guiding Questions Idea Ideas to Consider Scenario 1 - All Students in Physical Buildings throughout the school year?
+5. What guidance would need to be provided on how to use the updated materials? to instructional staff 5.
+6. 7.
+8. 9. to the unit scope and sequence to account for in-person versus independent learning and work assignments).
 The process should include identifying who will be responsible for translating materials (i.e., central office and support staff vs. individual teachers), guiding principles for updating materials, and guidance for implementing updated materials.
-5. Provide clear expectations to teachers regarding new protocols for selecting and facilitating learning activities in the classroom.
-6. Identify, update (as needed), and implement regular progress monitoring for students to assess progress toward mastery of standards and address any significant deviations.
-7. Create opportunities for principals and teacher leaders to engage in collaborative planning in order to effectively adjust and enhance existing curricular resources and instructional pacing.
-8. Invite principals, teacher leaders, and teachers to be engaged in identifying needs and planning and creating updates and supplements to existing curricular materials.
-9. Create feedback loops in which teachers can provide feedback on what is working in their classrooms and where they are facing challenges in using the existing curriculum.
-Scenario 2 - Some Students in Pr nysical Buildings with Some Virtual 1.
-2. All guiding questions under Scenario 1 and Scenario 3.
-What updates or supplements will need to be created and implemented to ensure that students engaged in learning through in-person and virtual environments are having equitable learning experiences and can easily transition from one modality to another (e.g., due to students transitioning from in-person to quarantine and back to in-person, due to additional students transitioning to virtual as a result of higher community spread, etc.)?
+Provide clear expectations to teachers regarding new protocols for selecting and facilitating learning activities in the classroom.
+Identify, update (as needed), and implement regular progress monitoring for students to assess progress toward mastery of standards and address any significant deviations.
+Create opportunities for principals and teacher leaders to engage in collaborative planning in order to effectively adjust and enhance existing curricular resources and instructional pacing.
+Invite principals, teacher leaders, and teachers to be engaged in identifying needs and planning and creating updates and supplements to existing curricular materials.
+Create feedback loops in which teachers can provide feedback on what is working in their classrooms and where they are facing challenges in using the existing curriculum.
+Scenario 2 - Some Students in Physical l Buildings with Some Virtual All guiding questions under Scenario 1 and What updates or supplements will need to implemented to ensure that students engage through in-person and virtual environments learning experiences and can easily transition to another (e.g., due to students transitioning to quarantine and back to in-person, due to transitioning to virtual as a result of higher etc.)?
+Scenario 3.1.be created and2.ged in learning2.are having equitable3.be from one modality3.additional students3.community spread,4.
 All ideas under Scenario 1 and Scenario 3.
 Identify procedures for checking in with teachers and students engaging in in-person and virtual learning to ensure similar pacing between the two learning environments.
 Identify and implement regular progress monitoring that is the same or similar for students in both learning environments to assess progress toward mastery of standards and address any significant deviations.
 Identify staff members who are responsible for planning, delivery, and measurement of the learning for virtual and in-person students.